Surigao City: Ports

-Lipata Port and Ferry Terminal serves as the entry point to Mindanao Island forming part of the extensive Pan-Philippine Highway also called Maharlika Highway AH26 that originates from Laoag to its southern terminus in Zamboanga City.
+Lipata Port and Ferry Terminal serves as the entry point to Mindanao Island forming part of the extensive Pan-Philippine Highway (also called Maharlika Highway AH26) that originates from Laoag to its southern terminus in Zamboanga City.
 The port has regular ro-ro services to the ports of Liloan and San Ricardo, both in Southern Leyte.
 New port expansion is expected to complete in 2023 and will double its size.

+Airport

 Classified by the Civil Aviation Authority of the Philippines as a principal domestic airport, Surigao Airport (SUG) is one of the two airports that serve the province of Surigao del Norte and northern parts of Surigao del Sur and Agusan del Norte.
-Cebgo and Airphil Express have regular scheduled flights from Surigao to Manila and Cebu.
+Cebgo has regular scheduled flights from Surigao to Manila (until 2020) and Cebu.
 Small private planes operate chartered flights to Siargao's Sayak Airport.
 Due to increased passenger traffic and cargo, it is undergoing feasibility studies for future expansion to accommodate larger aircraft.

 Telecommunications

 New facilities built by leading telecommunication companies paved way for clear reception to other parts of the country and the rest of the world.
-PLDT (formerly PhilCom), Bayantel, Sun Cellular, Globe Telecom and Smart Communications (including formerly Cruztelco) operate cell towers in the city.
+PLDT (formerly PhilCom), Bayantel, Dito Telecommunity, Globe Telecom and Smart Communications (including formerly Cruztelco) operate cell towers in the city.